teresacho135/react-state-and-props/readme.md

 ## We Do: `onSubmitQuery` (15 minutes / 2:20)

 Let's first illustrate this concept by defining an `onSubmitQuery` method.
 For now, we will focus on switching `hasSearched` from `false` to `true`.
-We will save making the AJAX call for searched TV shows for another lesson.
+We will save making the AJAX call for searched TV shows for another lesson but it will eventually go in this function.

 #### In `SearchContainer.js`...